akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 : The general, unchunked HTTP/1.1 message entity.
 It has a known length and presents its data as a `Source[ByteString]` which can be only materialized once.
 It is an error if the provided source doesn't produce exactly as many bytes as specified.
 The distinction of `Strict` and `Default` is an API-only one.
-One the wire, both kinds of entities look the same.
+On the wire, both kinds of entities look the same.

 HttpEntity.Chunked
 : The model for HTTP/1.1 [chunked content](http://tools.ietf.org/html/rfc7230#section-4.1) (i.e. sent with `Transfer-Encoding: chunked`).